markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-powershell.md

 ---
-title: Diagnostic Data Viewer for PowerShell Overview
+title: Diagnostic Data Viewer for PowerShell overview
 description: Use this article to use the Diagnostic Data Viewer for PowerShell to review the diagnostic data sent to Microsoft by your device. ms.service: windows-client ms.subservice: itpro-privacy